-This document is a research proposal for an enhanced, full-year subbatical from the University of Richmond.
-The research proposed here builds on the successful program I have developed in electro-nuclear physics at the Thomas Jefferson National Accelerator Facility (Jefferson Lab or JLab) in Newport News, VA.
-That program has been externally supported by the US Department of Energy and has involved many University of Richmond undergraduates in frontier research at a world-class facility.
-The primary scientific instruments at Jefferson Lab are a large, one-mile-around, electron accelerator and four large particle detectors or end stations which capture and measure the debris from collisions of the electron beam with nuclear targets.
+This document is a research proposal for a full-year sabbatical at the University of Richmond.
+The research proposed here builds on the successful program I have developed in electronuclear physics at the Thomas Jefferson National Accelerator Facility (Jefferson Lab or JLab) in Newport News, VA.
+That program is externally supported by the US Department of Energy and has involved many University of Richmond undergraduates in frontier research at a world-class facility.
+The primary scientific instruments at Jefferson Lab are a large, onemile-around, electron accelerator and four large particle detectors or end stations which capture and measure the debris from collisions of the electron beam with nuclear targets.
 The laboratory is nearing completion of the 12 GeV Upgrade, a \$300 million project that will open exciting new opportunities for fundamental research into the nature of matter.
 The projects discussed below include an investigation into the internal structure of the neutron, one of the primary constituents of all known matter, and the development of software for the reconstruction and analysis of data from CLAS12, one of the new end stations being built as part of the 12 GeV Upgrade.
 The completion of the 12 GeV Upgrade is the highest priority of the long-range plan for nuclear physics in the United States [1].

 The main focus of the research is two-fold.
 (1) The magnetic form factor of the neutron is a fundamental quantity related to the distribution of electric charges and electric currents within the atomic nucleus.
 I am the spokesperson and leader of an approved experiment at JLab to measure the neutron form factor.
 This approval means that some time after the completion of the 12 GeV Upgrade about 60 days of beam time will be scheduled to make this measurement.
-In preparation for that experiment and as part of the effort to build the new particle detectors at Jefferson lab, I will be developing simulations of electron-neutron collisions that are necessary for the design and construction of the detectors and for the planning future experiments.
+In preparation for that experiment and as part of the effort to build the new particle detectors at Jefferson lab, I will be developing simulations of neutron collisions that are necessary for the design and construction of the detectors and for the planning future experiments.
 (2) I am a member of a large collaboration building CLAS12 (the particle detector that will occupy an end station at JLab).
 It is a wide acceptance device meaning it will detect most of the debris from collisions of the electron beam with nuclear targets and record the results electronically.
 We will collect about 10,000 gigabytes of data each day.
 Needless to say, the computing demands here are imposing.
 I am part of the group within the collaboration responsible for developing the software to reconstruct, analyze, and simulate these data.
 I will be writing code (with my students) that will used to analyze both the neutron form factor data and the results of other experiments.

-I am planning on spending the full academic year on sabbatical (2015-2016) and I am pursuing funding from the US Department of Energy, Jefferson Science Associates and the
+I am planning on spending the full academic year on sabbatical (2015-2016) and I am pursuing funding from the US Department of Energy, Jefferson Science Associates, and other sources.
+I also plan to apply for an enhanced sabbatical from the University.

-Southeastern Universities Research Association (the organization that manages JLab for the Department of Energy), and other sources.
 In the remainder of this proposal I develop the physics background that motivates the proposed work and go into greater detail about the projects.